Skip to content

 Unless you picked a standalone device, now you'll need something to talk with people on the mesh.
 Unless you use a standalone device, this means installing software on your phone.

-You can try that from your computer with a web browser by using one of the web-based apps: Liam Cottle's.
-There are also iOS and Android versions.
+You can try that from your computer with a web browser by using Liam Cottle's web app.
+There are also iOS and Android versions and a pretty good Linux desktop app called Meshy.

-Both official Meshcore apps are proprietary software that do not publish their source code and require a subscription or a 10 second wait time for certain features.
+The official Meshcore app is proprietary software that do not publish their source code and require a subscription or a 10 second wait time for certain features.

 You can work around some of those problems by installin the open app which requires going through Obtainium on Android or test flight.
 It's a little complicated, so don't venture there unless you get frustrated with the official apps.
 The open app also lacks a few features from the official one, namely: